Penn-Harris-Madison School Corporation

-Penn-Harris-Madison School Corporation, commonly known as simply PHM, is a school district located in north-central Indiana, a region locally known as Michiana.
+Penn-Harris-Madison School Corporation, commonly known as simply P-H-M, is a school district located in north-central Indiana, a region locally known as Michiana.
 The PHM district is located in and named for the three easternmost townships of St. Joseph County: Penn, Harris, and Madison.

 The district includes all of Osceola and portions of Granger, Mishawaka, and South Bend.
 It also includes Wyatt addresses.